-Trump teases 'big news' for U.S. auto workers, offers no details | CBC News

-Unclear if Trump was referring to a possible breakthrough in NAFTA talks
+Trump: Canada, Mexico 'very difficult' to deal with on NAFTA talks | CBC News

-U.S. President Donald Trump, who has repeatedly pledged to revive American manufacturing, said on Wednesday that "big news" was coming that would be welcomed by U.S. auto workers but he gave no details.
+Earlier in the day, Trump, who has repeatedly pledged to revive U.S. manufacturing, said "big news" was coming that would be welcomed by U.S. auto workers, but he gave no details.

 "There will be big news coming soon for our great American Autoworkers.
 After many decades of losing your jobs to other countries, you have waited long enough!"
 Trump said in a tweet.